 A service led by the Rev Gary Dowd is being livestreamed from St Paul’s each Sunday at 10.30am.
-Click here to view the service.
+Click here and subscribe to our YouTube channel to view the service.

 An emotional falter in the voice of the Rector as he closed yesterday’s service said it all: it was so good to be back together for worship in the St Paul’s church building after 16 weeks.